-For young brands, committing to a yearly contract for a PR retainer can feel daunting and agencies often struggle with client expectations for immediate, Oprah-style results.
-For new and emerging designers specifically, A la carte PR services can be an easier and more affordable transition into working with an agency while offering the agency a chance to show the client what they can do.
-For in-house PR specialists, working with a PR agency just for an area of specialization in a project-setting, like media training, social media or crisis communications, can be a viable option to round out expertise.
-Some PR agencies believe the traditional PR model is outdated and are moving toward a performance model that uses a low retainer base and then charges additional fees only when media coverage comes in.
-This post explores three different ways brands can work with PR agencies at different levels of cost.
+For newer brands, committing to an annual contract for a PR retainer can feel daunting, and agencies often struggle with client expectations for immediate, Oprah-style results.
+For new and emerging designers specifically, a la carte PR services can be an easier and more affordable transition into working with an agency while offering the agency a chance to show the client what they can do.

-Choose a monthly retainer with a boutique agency or freelance publicist
+1. Sign a monthly retainer with a boutique agency

-Unlike a retainer, a PR project is a fixed cost (based on estimated hours) for a limited amount of time.
-Projects may occur as an added cost with a retainer client who needs extra support – perhaps for an event or international media trip.
-Agencies might offer a fixed project cost to a new client as a way of proving their value and might do a short-term effort around a specific campaign or task – holiday pitching, or a blogger campaign.
-For full-service agencies that offer web development or graphic design, a project might be a blog installation or photo shoot.
-In a project the client pays one sum, no matter how many hours the project takes to complete.
+Unlike a retainer, a PR project is a fixed cost (often based on estimated hours) for a limited amount of time.
+Projects can be an additional cost for a retainer client who needs extra support on a particular initiative like an event or international media trip.
+Agencies might offer a fixed project cost to a new client as a way of proving their value.
+Brands might come to a freelance publicist for short-term outreach around a specific campaign or task – holiday pitching, or a blogger campaign.
+In a project, the client pays one sum, no matter how many hours the project takes to complete.

-Polina Fashion, a fashion PR agency in New York offer “Instant Fashion PR” which gives interested clients the option to purchase packages of PR services, including SEO and graphic design, directly from the Polina Fashion web site.
-Turnaround time for these services is 4-7 business days, though they offer a 1 business day turn around time at increased cost.
-For some sample costs, a press release with distribution is $500.
+Some agencies offer packages specifically for new brands that include basic PR materials.
+Polina Fashion, a fashion PR agency in New York offers “Instant Fashion PR” which gives interested clients the option to purchase packages of PR services, including SEO and graphic design, Turnaround time for these services is 4-7 business days, though they offer a 1 business day turn around time at increased cost.
 As Polina explains, “Too many of our clients have had bad experiences with large PR firms, or they have not had any prior experience with an agency.
 Our Instant PR services let designers find out our standards, character, and professionalism without having the risk of buying months of PR at a time.
 Once we demonstrate that we can provide world-class PR, instantly, and without having to have signed up for 6-months at a time, we know you’ll be back!”

 While controversial because public relations outreach is never a guarantee for sales, you might be able to negotiate for a base retainer with a bonus fee structure based on placements.
 According to David Oates, President of Stalwart Communications, a pay on performance PR firm based in San Diego, the traditional PR model as we know it is going out of fashion, simply because retainers aren’t measurable and therefore agencies aren’t accountable to clients in the same way that a law firms or marketing firms have had to be.
 At Stalwart, the goal is above and beyond simple product placement, but to function as a facilitator between clients and media, strategically pursuing opportunities to engage media around what clients are doing, what expertise they have, and what their perspective is on current trends.
 The revenue model is a low base plus bonus, the bonus being a set fee for different secured opportunities – speaking at an event, positive articles, etc. Clients are not billed by the hour so that Stalwart’s practitioners are, as David says, “chasing opportunities instead of hours.”